Lumi-supercomputer/lumi-userguide/docs/hardware/network.md

 ## LUMI-C

-LUMI-C, the CPU partition, has has 8 electrical groups of 256 nodes.
+LUMI-C, the CPU partition, has 8 electrical groups of 256 nodes.
 The groups are composed of 16 switches connected in all-to-all.
-There is 16 nodes connected to each of the switches.
+There are 16 nodes connected to each of the switches.

 <figure>